Never ask for sex.

 See, even chicks who watch Girls think you’re a homo if you ask.

 These guys who do something about it are the ones who know there is no perfect moment.
 Every sexual advancement I’ve made has been awkward.
-If I try to be smooth about it—by kissing her as she’s coming down from a laugh, or after she says something that isn’t totally retarded about how much she loves pizza—it, at most, decreases the awkwardness by five percent.
+If I try to be smooth—by kissing her as she’s coming down from a laugh, or after she says something that isn’t totally retarded about how much she loves pizza—it, at most, decreases the awkwardness by five percent.

 I’m not writing this to prove feminists wrong.
-Dicks, not words, prove feminists wrong.
-I’m writing this for the guys like my aforementioned, mind-raped friend.
-For God’s sakes, just don’t ask.
+Masculinity, not words, prove feminists wrong.
+I’m writing this for the guys like my aforementioned, holocausted friend.
+For the love of God, don’t ask.
 Never ask.
 If she’s not into it, she’ll stop you, which is way less awkward than asking.
-Just keep moving forward.
-You’re robbing yourself of an awesome experience—you’re robbing her of an awesome experience.
+Keep moving forward.
+Otherwise, you’re robbing yourself of an awesome experience—you’re robbing her of an awesome experience.
 And I know you feel that drain in energy when you ask.
 It sucks, I know, but it’s not a natural part of relationships.
 Suffering never is.

 If, after a while, a girl is still resisting you, yet she wants to keep making out, or if at least she’s not running away, then move things forward without putting physical pressure on her.
 For instance, if you take off your shirt, she’ll be more likely to take off her shirt.
 If you take off your pants, she’ll be more likely to take off her pants.
-And never underestimate the power of just taking your dick out.
+And never underestimate the power of just taking your penis out.
 I believe that girls all come with an innate mechanism that automatically makes them grab a boner if they see it out in the open in this context.
-It’s like their hands were built with a magnet that’s attracted to vein-y, pube-y rods.
 Or just take her hand and put it on your penis, as I’ve suggested before.
 This has never gone badly for me.
 Okay it has but so what?